cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ---

-## Stochastic Lattice Model
+## Stochastic Lattice Model And Subvolume Kinetic Monte Carlo

-We use only open-source software, so our approach is easily accessible to anyone with a laptop or desktop computer.
+We use the stochastic lattice model describe in the reference paper {CITATION NEEDED HERE}.

 - C++
 - Arblib library (version 2.17 or newer)